daudix/daudix.one/content/blog/2025-07-16-new-era/index.md

 +++
 title = "New Era"
-description = "World around us is changing, and so do I."
+description = "The world around us is changing, and so do I."
 [taxonomies]
 tags = ["Devlog", "GitHub", "Neocities", "Netlify", "Umami"] [extra]